Riiven Threads

 Capacitive Touchscreen

-The surface you touch 2,600 times a day is the product of five separate fields that never spoke to each other.
+The surface you touch 2,600 times a day is the product of five separate fields that matured decades apart and only met inside one phone.

 You will touch your phone about 2,600 times today.
-Five separate fields are doing the work beneath your fingertip, and none of them knew about the others.
+Five separate fields are doing the work beneath your fingertip.
 A CERN physicist controlling a particle accelerator.
 A German researcher in 1907 who never saw a screen.
 A Corning chemist whose 1962 invention was discontinued in 1971.
 A graduate student in too much pain to type.
 A zinc smelter in southern China.
 They were assembled into one piece of glass on January 9, 2007.
-Apple did not invent the touchscreen so much as notice that the pieces had finally drifted into the same room.
+Apple did not invent the touchscreen so much as notice that the pieces had finally matured at the same time.

 When the fields matured

 Each field had to produce a specific result before Capacitive Touchscreen could exist as you know it.
-This is when they did.
+The timeline below shows when each one arrived.

 Without mutual capacitance, every screen returns at most 1 contact point.
 Pinch-to-zoom, two-finger rotate, palm rejection: all impossible.